magento/devdocs/src/guides/v2.3/get-started/authentication/gs-authentication-session.md

 `GET /rest/V1/customers/me`

 Similarly, if an admin is logged in to the Magento Admin and the JavaScript widget invokes the `Magento_Customer::group` API, details for the logged-in admin are fetched.
-The web API framework establishes the identity of the admin user based on logged-in session information and authorizes access to the `Magento_Customer::group` resource. [**Note:** this is the intended behaviour.
-In fact admin session-based authentication is not currently possible for API endpoints owing to [a bug](https://github.com/magento/magento2/issues/9138).]
+The web API framework establishes the identity of the admin user based on logged-in session information and authorizes access to the `Magento_Customer::group` resource.

- {:.bs-callout-info}
+{:.bs-callout-warning}
+Admin session-based authentication is not currently possible for API endpoints.
-The session based authentication functionality is restricted to only allow for AJAX calls and not direct browser requests due to security vulnerabilities.
+The session based authentication functionality is restricted to AJAX calls.
+Direct browser requests cannot be made due to security vulnerabilities.
 A developer can create a custom storefront widget that can issue requests without additional authentication steps.

 ## Related topic